Quantum criticality in SU(3) and SU(4) anti-ferromagnets

 The first quantity which we study is the so-called Binder ratio.
 It is defined as,

 In addition to the Monte-Carlo averaging, the $\langle \dots \rangle$ imply averaging over the $N-1$ Cartan generators.
-It is well known that the Binder ratio has a scaling dimension of zero and hence can be written in the following simple scaling form close to a quantum critical point,
+It is well known that the Binder ratio has a scaling dimension of zero and hence if we assume a standard scaling hypothesis, we can write down the following simple scaling form close to a quantum critical point,